The display on the Nexus 5 is excellent, which makes this a great device for consuming entertainment.

 Part of the reason that the interface is so accessible is the speed.
 The Nexus 5 is a top performer.
 It has a 2.3GHz Snapdragon 800 with an Adreno 330 GPU and 2GB of RAM.

-By combining that processing power with the carefully optimized Android 4.4 platform Google has delivered a completely lag-free and highly responsive experience.
+By combining that processing power with the carefully optimized Android 5.0 platform Google has delivered a completely lag-free and highly responsive experience.
 The Nexus 5 is a dream to use.
 The only downside I have found is that with the extended animations in 5.0, opening folders and the app drawer does take marginally longer, but that's only because the movements are designed that way.

 You can skip in and out of apps and games without any stuttering.
-Even with more than 20 entries in the multitasking menu there's no hint of a pause.
+Even with more than 20 entries in the new Overview menu and there's no hint of a pause.

 You can snag the Nexus 5 in 16GB or 32GB versions.
 The actual capacity is always less; in this case you get 26.7GB on the 32GB version and around 12GB on the 16GB version.
 If you consider that it's not unusual for graphically impressive games to be over 1GB in size, you'll see the sense in opting for the 32GB version.